rushilgupta/dronecontrol/README.md

 - A raspberry pi to bridge AWS to minidrone.

 B. Software requirements:
 - Configure an alexa skill like DroneControl.
-See section on `how to configure alexa skill`.
+See section on `alexa skill`.
 - Configure lambda to bridge alexa voice commands to AWS.
-See section on `how to configure lambda`.
+See section on `lambda`.
 - Install this kickass library (created by @amymcgovern) on raspberry pi: https://github.com/amymcgovern/pyparrot.
 This library offers python-api to connect drone over bluetooth.

 C. How does it work: